-Change Catalysts – usually agile coaches, Scrum Masters and alike – are enablers for enterprise agility.
+Change Catalysts – usually agile coaches, Scrum Masters and alike, but also all the individuals who are agile advocates – are enablers for enterprise agility.
 They are where the action is.
 Day by day by day.
-They provide guidance to individuals, teams and the management.
+They provide guidance to individuals and teams at all levels of the organization.
 They identify organizational impediments and focus the organization on removing them.
 They foster empiricism and self-organization.
 They are the most experienced and recognized agile leaders around.

 Short-term Goals (3–12 months)